jannikmi/timezonefinder/README.md

 If you want to use this, just uncomment all the `@jit(...)` annotations in `timezonefinder.py`.
 When you only look up a few points once in a while, the compilation time is probably outweighing the benefits.
 When using `certain_timezone_at()` and especially `closest_timeyone_at()` however, I highly recommend using `numba` (see speed comparison below)!
-The amount of shortcuts used in the `.bin` are also only optimized for the use with numba.
+The amount of shortcuts used in the `.bin` are also only optimized for the use with `numba`.

-#Installation:
+#Installation

 - install all the dependencies (see above)
 - download `timezonefinder.py` and `timezone_data.bin`
 - put them in the directory you want to use them from.

-#Usage:
+#Usage

 	from timezonefinder import TimezoneFinder

 	tf = TimezoneFinder()

 Basic usage (fast algorithm):

 	#point = (longitude, latitude)